AaronNGray/builder/README.md

 files maybe either XML or YML or probably just YML with XML conversion.
 #### XML
-XSLT maybe used to do a prototype implementation of a subset of target platform tools and tool chains. stanard make files should be a very easy initial target.
+XSLT maybe used to do a prototype implementation of a subset of target platform tools and tool chains. standard make files should be a very easy initial target.

 ##### meta:xslt and metaxsltproc